svenssonjoel/lispbm.com/pages/src/lispbm_towards_concurrency_2/index.md

 The `WAIT` continuation pops the context id to wait for from the stack, then calls `eval_cps_remove_done_ctx` to scan through the list of finished contexts.
 If this is successful the result stored in that waiting context is returned.
-Otherwise a second sound of `WAIT` continuation is set up.
+Otherwise a second round of `WAIT` continuation is set up.

 ## Some Thoughts on the Current Implementation